-Top 1.2%: Ranked in the world's top 301-350 universities (Times Higher Education World University Rankings 2019).
-We're ranked in the world's top 150 for art and design (QS World University Subject Rankings 2018).
+Top 1%: AUT is ranked in the world's top 251-300 universities (Times Higher Education World University Rankings 2020).

 Disclaimer: Although every reasonable effort is made to ensure accuracy, the information in this document is provided as a general guide only for students and is subject to change.
-All students enrolling at AUT should consult its official document, the AUT Calendar, which is available online at www.aut.ac.nz/calendar, to ensure that they are aware of, and comply with, all regulations, requirements and policies.
+All students enrolling at AUT should consult its official document, the AUT Calendar, which is available online at aut.ac.nz/calendar, to ensure that they are aware of, and comply with, all regulations, requirements and policies.

-International students should visit www.aut.ac.nz/international for entry requirements and detailed application information.

-The information contained in this programme guide was correct at the time of print, December 2018.
+International students should visit aut.ac.nz/international for entry requirements and detailed application information.
+The information contained in this programme guide was correct at the time of print, December 2019.